Aref-Akminasi/aws-developer-associate/SAM.md

 - SAM Framework natively uses CodeDeploy to update Lambda functions
 - In the SAM Template we can add:
-  - `AutoPublishAlias: live` specify the name of the alias
+  - `AutoPublishAlias: live` specify the name of the alias (will publish the alias instantly)
-  - `DeploymentPreference` Canary, Linear, AllAtOnce
+  - `DeploymentPreference` Canary, Linear, AllAtOnce (is used when you don't want an instant switch)
   - `Alarms` Alarms that can trigger a rollback
   - `Hooks` Validation Lambda function that are run before & after traffic shifting